nextcloud/documentation/admin_manual/enterprise_installation/linux_installation.rst

 the README, follow the instructions in :doc:`../installation/installation_wizard` to finish setting up ownCloud.

-To upgrade your Enterprise Subscription, refer to :doc:`../maintenance/upgrade`.
+To upgrade your Enterprise server, refer to :doc:`../maintenance/upgrade`.

 Manual Installation